 University Security, in conjunction with the Saint Mary's University Student Association, provide a safe drive home program known as 'Husky Patrol'.
 There are two vans that operate Sunday to Friday between the times of 6:30 pm to 12:00 midnight.
 The service has certain conditions and limits to its geographic range.
-For details, see http://www.smusa.ca/husky-patrol.
-Students can use this service by contacting the SUB Information Desk at 496-8713 (for off campus pick-ups) or by going to the Student Centre Information Desk.
-For more information or service inquiries, please call 496-8700
+For details, see https://smusa.ca/services/ or phone 902-496-8713.